 3. The Lord Jesus wants us to practice benevolent or charitable giving: Jesus said, “When you give to the poor…” (Matthew 6:2-3).
 Jesus is specifically teaching about “alms” in this passage: aid, charity or benevolent offerings for the needy.

 In summary, the Bible teaches that Christian giving ought to be cheerful giving.
-As Paul says “God loves a cheerful giver.”
-This is a truly amazing assertion.
+As Paul says “God loves a cheerful giver” (2 Cor.
+9:7.
 Paul assures us here that the Lord takes a special delight in those who are joyful, energetic, merry givers God says in Malachi 3:10: “’Bring the whole tithe into the storehouse, that there may be food in my house.
 Test me in this,’ says the Lord Almighty, ‘and see if I will not throw open the floodgates of heaven and pour out so much blessing that there will not be room enough to store it.’”
 This is the only occasion in which God asks us to test him.
-In fact, after Jesus was baptized, the Enemy tempted him and He answered, “It is said: ‘Do not put the Lord your God to the test.'”
+In fact, after Jesus was baptized, the Enemy tempted him and He answered, “It is said: ‘Do not put the Lord your God to the test‘” (Luke 4:12).

 Clearly, we have not come close to reaching our potential for giving.
 Won’t you pray that we will give as we ought?
 That we will give for the right motives?
 That we will give joyously?
 And that we will give extravagantly.

 Todd Shupe is a Men’s Ministry Specialist under the direction of the General Commission of United Methodist Men and is concurrently in training to become a Lay Minister under the Louisiana Conference of the United Methodist Church.
 He enjoys writing inspirational Christian blogs at ToddShupe.com and Todd-Shupe.com .